Ghost sign: History and preservation

-Ghost signs are found across the world with the United States, the United Kingdom, France and Canada having many surviving examples.
+Ghost signs are found around the world with the United States, the United Kingdom, France and Canada having many surviving examples.
 Ghost signs are also called fading ads or brickads.
 In many cases these are advertisements painted on brick that remained over time.
 Old painted advertisements are occasionally discovered upon demolition of later-built adjoining structures.
 Throughout rural areas, old barn advertisements continue to promote defunct brands and quaint roadside attractions.

-Many ghost signs from the 1890s to 1960s are still visible.
+Many ghost signs from the 1890s to the 1960s are still visible.
 Such signs were most commonly used in the decades before the Great Depression.

 The painters of the signs were called "wall dogs".
 As signage advertising formats changed, less durable signs appeared in the later 20th century, and ghost signs from that era are less common.

 Ghost signs were originally painted with oil-based house paints.
 The paint that has survived the test of time most likely contains lead, which keeps it strongly adhered to the masonry surface.
 Ghost signs were often preserved through repainting the entire sign since the colors often fade over time.
 When ownership changed, a new sign would be painted over the old one.

 In 2013, conservators undertook an effort to preserve ghost signs in Philadelphia.

-In the city of Detroit, well-preserved ghost signs have been uncovered when an adjoining building is demolished as part of the city's blight-fighting efforts.
+In Detroit, well-preserved ghost signs have been uncovered when an adjoining building is demolished as part of the city's blight-fighting efforts.